cjolson1/Lagunitas-Quality-Assurance/README.md

 </p>

 #### Quality Overview
-Each of the following should be reviewed and understood by all developers on the team.
+Each of the following should be reviewed and understood by all developers on the team:

 - **Error handling:** Errors should be handled gracefully & explicity.
 Custom errors can be created to more effectively address issues in the code.
 - **Avoid repeated code**
-- **Comment clearly & concisely**
+- **Comment code clearly & concisely:** Good idea to remove any commented out lines.
 - **File length:** Excessive file lengths are a good indicator that the file should be split into smaller, more focused files.
 As the file size increases, discoverability decreases.
 - **Review your own code first:** Examine the changes made, and look for discrepancies or issues you might want to address before others address you about it.
+- **Method names:** Naming things is one of the hard problems in computer science.
+If a method is named `get_message_queue_name` and it is actually doing something completely different like sanitizing HTML from the input, then that’s an inaccurate method name.
+And probably a misleading function.
+- **Variable names:** `foo` or `bar` are probably not useful names for data structures. `e` is similarly not useful when compared to `exception`.
+Be as verbose as you need (depending on the language).
+Expressive variable names make it easier to understand code when you have to revisit it later.
+- **Docstrings:** For complex methods or those with longer lists of arguments, is there a docstring explaining what each of the arguments does, if it’s not obvious?
+- **Readability:** Is the code easy to understand?
+Is it necessary to pause frequently during the review to decipher it?

 While these guidelines are good to follow for any project, it is important to establish quality control measure that are *specific* to the project as a whole.